Railgun (RAIL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Railgun Historical Price

-According to the latest data gathered on Railgun live price page, the current price of Railgun is 0.780085USD.
-The circulating supply of Railgun(RAIL) is 57.50M RAIL , giving it a market capitalization of $44.87M.
+According to the latest data gathered on Railgun live price page, the current price of Railgun is 0.791888USD.
+The circulating supply of Railgun(RAIL) is 57.50M RAIL , giving it a market capitalization of $45.01M.

 The Railgun Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAIL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.